Notice: This page requires JavaScript to function properly.

 Absolute Return

-The simplest return to compute - is absolute return, which is simply - just the difference between the current price of an asset and its earlier price.
+The simplest return to calculate is absolute return, which is simply the difference between an asset's current price and its previous price.
+This can be computed using the following formula:

 copy